#1 Student Loan Lawyer

 Not all federal student loans are eligible for each IDR plan.
-For instance, the PAYE plan requires you have a Direct Loan and that you borrowed it after September 2010.
+For instance, the PAYE plan requires you to have a Direct Loan and borrowed it after September 2010.

-Because of that, make sure you choose the right repayment plan for the type of federal student loan you have.
+Because of that, make sure you choose the right repayment plan for the type of federal student debt you have.

 You can find what type of student loan debt you have by signing into studentaid.gov.